-In a fascinating introduction to the book, the writer reflects back on this time on his life from the perspective of a now established and world-renowned author.
-He writes:
+In a fascinating introduction to the Hear the Wind Sing, Murakami reflects back on this time on his life from the perspective of a now established and world-renowned author.

 “The language had to be simple, my ideas expressed in an easy-to-understand way, the descriptions stripped of all extraneous fat, the form made compact, everything arranged to fit a container of limited size.”